 - Artificial tear gel

-Owners should check in on their first-aid kit every few months to ensure nothing has expired or needs to be replenished.
+Pet owners should check in on their emergency first-aid kit every few months to ensure nothing has expired or needs to be replenished.

 As the year draws to a close, pet owners should be particularly cognizant about their pet’s environment and double-check that they are prepared for possible incidents.